-Top 5 Health Threats Women Face
+The Top 5 Health Threats Women Face

 An autoimmune disease is when the immune system attacks the body and destroys or alters tissues.
 It is not known what causes the body to turn on itself but genetic, hormonal, and environmental factors are suspected.
 There are over 80 autoimmune diseases including lupus, multiple sclerosis, and type 1 diabetes.

-About 75% of autoimmune diseases occur in women according to the American Autoimmune Related Diseases Association (AARDA).
+About 75 percent of autoimmune diseases occur in women according to the American Autoimmune Related Diseases Association (AARDA).
 As a group, the disorders considered autoimmune disease make up the fourth-largest cause of disability among American women.

 If a woman is living with an autoimmune disease there are several things she can do to feel better: